Microsoft 365 Apps health

 - App File Open Time (SharePoint): indicates the time it takes from the moment the user opens a file from a SharePoint site or OneDrive for Business until the file is ready for user input, within the selected scope (app, build)

-Note that "Pending" is displayed if not enough signals have been observed for the specific app and build.
+"Pending" is displayed if not enough signals have been observed for the specific app and build.